 How does personality "work"?

 How do we display these traits?
 Through psychological mechanisms.
-Remember this term, because it comes up almost just as often as “traits” does.
+Remember this term because it comes up almost as often as “traits” do.
 Psychological mechanisms are like traits, except they are the processes of personality.
 This process has three parts: input, decision rules, and output.
 Our traits determine the output (and sometimes, what kind of input we encounter in the first place.)
 Let’s say you are a courageous person.
-The “input” is a dangerous situation.
-You have rules and make decisions on how to act.
-The “output” is to face the danger.
-If you are not a courageous person, your output will might be fleeing the scene.
-Let’s go over these two again: Traits are characteristics, and are the individual words that we use to describe people.
-Mechanisms are processes that people follow based on these traits.

 Three Levels of Personality Analysis

-How do psychologists measure personality?
-For the answer, we look to Kluckhohn and Murray.
-In 1953, they published Personality in Nature, Society, and Culture.
-In the book, they say that “Every man is in certain respectslike all other men,like some other men,like no other man.”Think about it.
-There are universal traits and mechanisms that make humans unique to other species.
-Think of Maslow’s hierarchy of needs.
 We all belong to one big group: the human race.
 But within our species, we separate ourselves into other groups.
 Introverts.
 Americans.
 “Messy people.”
 “Go-getters.”
 These smaller groups share personality traits.
 At the most specific level, we all have things that make us unique.
-Maybe you have a “special talent” a strange behavior that confuses your friends.
+Maybe you have a “special talent,” a strange behavior that confuses your friends.
 Habits, routines, and emotional connections to people or things may make us different from the person next to us.

 You're like all other humans:

-- You have a need to belong
+• You need to belong

-- You want a feeling of purpose
+• You want a feeling of purpose

-- You tear up if I smack your nose (nasociliary nerve reflex)
+• You tear up if I smack your nose (nasociliary nerve reflex)

 You're like some other humans:

-- You're introverted
+• You're introverted

-- You're good at doing your taxes
+• You're good at doing your taxes

-- You wince when you watch someone give themselves a papercut
+• You wince when you watch someone give themselves a papercut

 You're like no other humans:

-- You love doing your taxes
+• You love doing your taxes

-- You plan your days and set goals that nobody else does
+• You plan your days and set goals that nobody else does

-- You cry if I show you an image of your deceased family member
+• You cry if I show you an image of your deceased family member

 These similarities and differences don’t just give us a group to belong to.
 They are the cornerstone of predicting behavior.
 As you can see, a lot of personality is understanding the similarities and differences of people and how they act.

-Where does Personality come from?
+Where does personality come from?

-You might hear family members tell you that you have a similar personality to your mother or your father.
+You might hear family members tell you you have a similar personality to your mother or father.
 Does this mean our personality is inherited?
 How do we adopt the personality traits that make us like all other people, like some other people, and like no other people?
-There are a lot of different explanations from this.
-Genetics is one, but environment, experiences, and trends may also explain where we get our personality traits.
-One interesting thought is that we co-create our personalities and the personalities of the people we interact with.

 Here are some common Personality Theories:

-Not all personality traits are positive, but we generally prefer the positive.
-We tend to reward people that show positive traits like being respectful or genuine.
-If someone kind, we "reward" them by being kind back.
-Already, you might find some arguments against this idea.
-Not everyone characterizes the same traits to be positive or negative.
 Someone may think that respectfulness is a top-tier personality trait.
 Someone else who has a lot of distrust in authority or “the system” may view respectfulness as a negative personality trait.
-How do people form their personalities when they are both rewarded and chastised for the same trait?
+How do people form their personalities when rewarded and chastised for the same trait?
 These are some of the questions that psychologists are trying to answer!

 Why is it important?

-But there are many more questions that can only be answered with research and the study of personality psychology.
-Here are some of the big ones:Freedom vs Determinism: Do we choose our behavior?
-Can we change it if we wanted to?
+But many more questions can only be answered with research and studying personality psychology.
+Here are some of the big ones:

 Hereditary vs Environment: Where do our personality traits come from?
 Nature or nurture?

-Proactive or Reactive: Do we act on our own initiative… or simply react to stimuli?Why are personality psychologists so determined to answer these questions?
+Proactive or Reactive: Do we act on our initiative… or react to stimuli?
+Why are personality psychologists so determined to answer these questions?

 They can use it to predict future behavior.

-If you had the ability to predict who was on the track to becoming a criminal, wouldn’t you want to steer them in a different path and possibly save someone’s life?Let’s look at Ted Bundy’s personality.
-Psychologists generally agree that he had a “classic sociopathic personality.”
-But where did it come from?
-Some people say he started forming a sociopathic personality when he was rejected by the love of his life.
 Others believe his failure to become a lawyer sparked these personality traits.
 Other psychologists trace the root of his personality to the shame of never knowing his birth parents.
 His sociopathic behaviors did start early.
 He was a pyromaniac and had tortured animals as a child.
 Some psychologists point to his early bed-wetting as a sign that he was on the track to becoming a sociopath.
 These 3 form the sociopath personality:

-- Being amused and playing with fire
+• Being amused and playing with fire

-- Bedwetting through childhood
+• Bedwetting through childhood

-- Torturing animals
+• Torturing animals

-Now, being adopted or wetting the bed obviously doesn’t mean that you were born to become a sociopath.
-But these theories and discoveries are the first steps to determining how we form our personalities and how they influence our behavior.
-If psychologists can get a good idea of the “map” that leads us to certain behaviors, they can redraw that map and develop a co-creation process that influences more positive personality traits and less sociopathic ones.
-The psychology of personality isn’t just important for determining the future of humans.
-Scientists in artificial intelligence look at massive amounts of data relating to personality traits and behaviors.
-Artificial intelligence can help us in our efforts to predict future behavior and possibly prevent bad things from happening.
-Since analyzing personality data involves looking at MASSIVE amounts of information, artificial intelligence can really come in handy.
-Data currently just shows correlations between different levels of personality traits and future behaviors or classifications.
+Now, being adopted or wetting the bed doesn’t mean that you were born to become a sociopath.
+However, these theories and discoveries are the first steps to determining how we form our personalities and how they influence our behavior.
+Suppose psychologists get a good idea of the “map” that leads us to certain behaviors.
+In that case, they can redraw that map and develop a co-creation process that influences more positive and less sociopathic personality traits.

 Data links low agreeableness to competitive behaviors.
 High neuroticism may predict the presence of a mental illness.
-The list of examples goes on and on, but this data still isn’t perfect yet.
+The list of examples goes on and on, but this data still isn’t perfect.
 Psychologists use a lot of different sources to collect this data: studies, surveys, crime data, etc. The results from data and study of personalities can help to improve humankind.
 But what have we collected so far?

 Is There One Unifying Theory of Personality?

 So far, you’ve heard a lot of names and theories mentioned in this article.
-Who can we look to for the end-all, be-all theories on how we develop personality traits and how we use them to make decisions?It doesn’t work like that yet.
+Who can we look to for the end-all, be-all theories on developing personality traits and using them to make decisions?
+It doesn’t work like that yet.
 We have grand unifying theories that explain a lot of questions: for example, the theory of evolution by natural selection is a grand unifying theory in the world of biology.
 We are still looking for that theory in personality psychology.

 Think of a grand unifying theory of personality like blind men feeling an elephant.